Latent Generative Modeling of Random Fields from Limited Training Data: Numerical Results

 which generalizes spatial correlation to include frequency, $n$.
-Decay coefficients $\mathbf{c}$ control coherence decrease in each spatial direction.
-Samples of $\mathbf{U}$ were generated for prescribed mean and coherence using the spectral representation method \citep{shinozuka1991simulation, DEODATIS2025110522} implemented in \texttt{UQpy} \citep{olivier2020uqpy}.
-See Appendex \ref{sec:wind_appendix} for details.
+Decay coefficients, $c = [3, 3, 0.5]$, control coherence decrease in each spatial direction.
+Samples of $\mathbf{U}$ for training and test data were generated using the spectral representation method \citep{shinozuka1991simulation, DEODATIS2025110522} implemented in \texttt{UQpy} \citep{olivier2020uqpy}.

-This example focuses on reconstructing the $U_1$ velocity component over time in a two-dimensional plane, $[x_2, x_3, t] \times [0, 100]m \times [1, 100]m \times [0, 42.5]s$; see Figure \ref{fig:windExample} (a).
-The training data comprised $N=5000$ velocity samples at $256$ time steps and four equally-spaced vertical sensor arrays with ten sensors each, mimicking real-world wind profilers \citep{coulter2020sonic, shah2025generativemodelingmicroweatherwind}. c-LFM was applied with Equation \ref{eq:coherence_function} used as a statistical constraint for training, where the coherence residual was estimated based on the \texttt{pytorch} fast Fourier transform.
+This example focuses on reconstructing the $U_1$ velocity component over time in a two-dimensional plane, $[x_2, x_3, t] \times [0, 100]m \times [1, 100]m \times [0, 42.5]s$; see Figure \ref{fig:wind_domain}.
+The training data comprised $N=5000$ velocity samples at $256$ time steps and four equally-spaced vertical sensor arrays with ten sensors each, mimicking real-world wind profilers \citep{coulter2020sonic, shah2025generativemodelingmicroweatherwind}. c-LFM was applied with Equation \eqref{eq:coherence_function} used as a statistical constraint for training, where the coherence residual was estimated based on the \texttt{pytorch} fast Fourier transform.
 Importantly, since the coherence is a normalized metric, c-LFM must balance learning the wind velocity mean and variance from the sparse data and spatial/temporal correlation from the statistical constraint.
+See Appendex \ref{sec:wind_appendix} for more details on training data generation and the coherence constraint implementation.

-Figure \ref{fig:windExample} (b) shows mean and variance fields estimated from 1000 samples and compares generated samples with and without a coherence constraint to true samples from a test dataset.
-Generated samples for both cases are similar, accurately recovering the mean but slightly underestimate the variance near $x_3=0$ where test data variance increases rapidly.
-Figure \ref{fig:windExample} (c) compares true wind coherence to empirical estimates from generated samples at five spatial coordinate pairs.
+The proposed approach was trained with objective function weights, $\lambda_r =10^{-2}$ and $\lambda_{KL} =10^{-7}$, and $C=16$ pairs of collocation points used to estimate the coherence residual.
+Figure \ref{fig:windstats} shows the mean and variance fields estimated from 1000 samples and compares generated samples with and without a coherence constraint to true samples from a test dataset.
+Generated samples for both cases are similar, accurately recovering the mean but slightly underestimating the variance near $x_3=0$ where test data variance increases rapidly.
+Figure \ref{fig:windcoherence} compares true wind coherence to empirical estimates from generated samples at five spatial coordinate pairs.
 Standard LFM struggles while c-LFM accurately recovers the coherence from the statistical constraint.
-The coherence constraint also appears to help regularize the problem, improving the convergence of LFM training, see Appendix \ref{sec:wind_appendix} for details.